JianpingCAI/cppKafkaExamples/documents/Kafka_server_built-in_scripts.md

      zookeeper-shell.sh localhost:2181 ls /
      ```

-1. **kafka-run-class.sh**: This script is used to run a class in the Kafka codebase.
+1.**kafka-run-class.sh**: This script is used to run a class in the Kafka codebase.
 It's more of a utility script used by other scripts, but can be used directly to run Kafka classes.

-2. **kafka-server-start.sh and kafka-server-stop.sh**: These scripts are used to start and stop a Kafka broker.
+2.**kafka-server-start.sh** and **kafka-server-stop.sh**: These scripts are used to start and stop a Kafka broker.

    Example usage:

 - Start a Kafka broker:

      ```
      kafka-server-start.sh config/server.properties
      ```

 - Stop a Kafka broker:

      ```
      kafka-server-stop.sh
      ```

-3. **zookeeper-server-start.sh and zookeeper-server-stop.sh**: These scripts are used to start and stop a ZooKeeper server.
+3.**zookeeper-server-start.sh** and **zookeeper-server-stop.sh**: These scripts are used to start and stop a ZooKeeper server.
 ZooKeeper is a service that Kafka uses for maintaining configuration information and providing distributed synchronization.

    Example usage:

 - Start a ZooKeeper server:

      ```
      zookeeper-server-start.sh config/zookeeper.properties
      ```

 - Stop a ZooKeeper server:

      ```
      zookeeper-server-stop.sh
      ```

-4. **kafka-producer-perf-test.sh**: This script is used to load test the Kafka cluster.
+4.**kafka-producer-perf-test.sh**: This script is used to load test the Kafka cluster.
 It produces a specified number of messages of a specified size to a specified topic.

    Example usage:

 - Produce 10000 messages of size 100 to the "test" topic:

      ```
      kafka-producer-perf-test.sh --topic test --num-records 10000 --record-size 100 --throughput -1 --producer-props bootstrap.servers=localhost:9092
      ```

-5. **kafka-replica-verification.sh**: This script is used to test the consistency of replicas in a Kafka cluster.
+5.**kafka-replica-verification.sh**: This script is used to test the consistency of replicas in a Kafka cluster.
 It compares the set of messages in two replicas to ensure they are the same.

    Example usage:

 - Verify the consistency of replicas for the "test" topic:

      ```
      kafka-replica-verification.sh --broker-list localhost:9092 --topic-white-list test
      ```

-6. **kafka-delegation-tokens.sh**: This script is used to manage delegation tokens in a Kafka cluster.
+6.**kafka-delegation-tokens.sh**: This script is used to manage delegation tokens in a Kafka cluster.
 Delegation tokens are used for authentication in a Kafka cluster.

    Example usage:

 - Create a delegation token:

      ```
      kafka-delegation-tokens.sh --bootstrap-server localhost:9092 --create --max-life-time-period -1